richardtape/content-visibility-geolocation/readme.txt

 1. Showing the content visibility geolocation controls in the content editor sidebar

 == Changelog ==

+= 0.1.1 =
+* Added indicator to show when a country is selected to more easily determine when a block has rules.
+* WP 5.8.0 compatibility.

 = 0.1.0 =
 * First public release.